maksvet/Electronic-Medical-Record-Project/emr-app/README.md

 	DBPASSWORD= "123456"
 	DBNAME= "emrconn"

-Note: When we do a push .ENV file gets ignored.
+Note: When we do a push _.ENV_ file gets ignored.

 4. Open command line.

-5. Navigate to the emr.app directory.
+5. Navigate to the _emr.app_ directory.
 .
-5. Run the following command: npm i to install dependencies
+5. To to install dependencies run the following command: _npm i_.

-6. Run the following command: npm start.
+6. To start the app run the following command: _npm start_.

-7. The application will start on port localhost:9001.
+7. The application will start on port _localhost:9001_.

 **Related Links**